marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-03-from-microservices-to-kubernetes-with-quarkus-1.markdown

 {% endhighlight %}

 ## The EventService class
-The EventService is the logic of the application, it does the dirty work.
-In this first article there's no database and the data will be keep in memory using a simple HashMap.
+The EventService represents the logic of the rest service, it does the dirty job.
+For this article it was chosen to leave the implementation as simple as possible and to avoid adding the interaction with the database to facilitate understanding of the CDI and REST services.
+There's no database and the data will be keep in memory using a simple HashMap.
-Here is important the @ApplicationScoped annotation that tell to Quarkus that can use this bean for CDI.
+The **@ApplicationScoped** annotation that tell to Quarkus that can use this bean for CDI.

 {% highlight java %}
 @ApplicationScoped